 Whitney is a PhD student whose work focuses in agricultural communication in the department of agricultural education and communication.
 She is from Greenville, South Carolina.
 Whitney earned her bachelor’s degrees in Media Arts and Art History from the University of South Carolina and earned her master’s degree in Agricultural Leadership, Education and Communication from the University of Georgia.
 Whitney will graduate in the spring of 2022.

 Research interests: visual communication and natural resources, global health issues within agriculture, rural development, and women in STEAM

 Jacqueline is a PhD student in the Department of Agricultural Education and Communication where she focuses her studies in agricultural communication.
 She is originally from Burlingame, California and earned her bachelor’s degree in dairy science and master’s degree in agricultural education from California Polytechnic State University.
 Jacqueline’s dissertation will focus on determining the opinions of urban consumers in regards to current controversial topics within agriculture and discovering which multimedia approaches encourage critical thought on those agricultural issues.
 She expects to earn her PhD in the spring of 2022.

 Research interests: distance education, multimedia approaches to interacting with informal leaners, science literacy, and how media can affect consumer perceptions related to production agriculture

-Christine is a master’s student who focuses her studies in agricultural communication in the department of agricultural education and communication.
-She is originally from Clermont, Florida and has earned her bachelor’s degree in wildlife ecology and conservation from the University of Florida.
-Christine’s thesis focuses on college students’ relatedness to nature.
-She will graduate with her master’s degree in the summer of 2020.
+Christine is a PhD student who focuses her studies in agricultural communication in the Department of Agricultural Education and Communication.
+She is originally from Clermont, Florida and has earned her bachelor’s degree in wildlife ecology and conservation and her master’s degree in agricultural education and communication from the University of Florida.
+She will graduate with her PhD in the spring of 2023.